laurentpayot/floweret/README.md

 )

 f(2)   // "2 eggs needed for that recipe"
-f(2.5) // TypeMismatch: Argument #1 should be of type 'constrained by 'val => Number.isInteger(val)'' instead of Number 2.5.
+f(2.5) // TypeError: Argument #1 should be of type 'constrained by 'val => Number.isInteger(val)'' instead of Number 2.5.
 ```

 If you need more complex types have a look in the [Floweret-included types](#included-types) or create you own [custom types](#custom-types).